Revision of Failed Bunion Surgery

 Our board-certified foot and ankle surgeons are nationally recognized leaders in permanent bunion correction and revisions.
 Our surgeons have developed two trademarked bunion surgical procedures and pioneered the use of regenerative medicine including stem cell infusions, amniotic fluid allografts, and platelet-rich plasma injections (PRP) to speed recovery and reduce scarring.

-Additionally, our surgeons lecture at medical symposia throughout the United States (before Covid, of course), teaching our virtually scar-free surgical techniques to podiatry and orthopedic surgeons at leading institutions.
+Additionally, our surgeons lecture at medical symposia throughout the United States, teaching our virtually scar-free surgical techniques to podiatry and orthopedic surgeons at leading institutions.

 Choose the Bunion Institute for your bunion care